klaudiosinani/singlie/readme.md

 - Type: `any`

-Can be one or more comma delimited values.
+Can be one or more comma-delimited values.
 Each value corresponds to a single node.

 ```js
 list.append('A', 'B', 'C', 'D');